England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 Harry Kane

-England’s captain remains their talisman on the pitch, both with his leadership and with his goals as he continues to add to his record tally in his debut season at Bayern Munich.
-The 30-year-old has recovered well after an ankle injury ruled him out of the March internationals, although a trophyless debut season in Germany was a disappointment.
+England’s captain remains their talisman on the pitch, both with his leadership and with his goals in a record-breaking debut season at Bayern Munich, even if it was also a trophyless one.
+The only concern is fitness after a back injury prevented Kane from playing in Bayern’s final game of the season.

 Nearly there